flauschzelle/metakiki.net/content/about/index.md

 ## Data protection

-I don't collect any of your data on this website (EU law requires that I let you know about this).
+I don't collect any of your data on this website (EU law maybe requires that I let you know about this).

 ## Colophon

 The contents of this site are written in [Markdown](http://daringfireball.net/projects/markdown/) and compiled to HTML5 by [nanoc](http://nanoc.ws).
-I was inspired to do it that way by [blinry's website](https://morr.cc) and you can [read more about it over there](https://morr.cc/how-to-blog-with-nanoc/).
+I was inspired to do it that way by [blinry's website](https://blinry.org) and you can [read more about it over there](https://blinry.org/how-to-blog-with-nanoc/).

 The fonts are [Noticia Text](https://fonts.google.com/specimen/Noticia+Text), [<span style="font-family: OpenSans"><b>Open Sans</b></span>](https://fonts.google.com/specimen/Open+Sans) and [`Ubuntu Mono`](https://fonts.google.com/specimen/Ubuntu+Mono).